 How to give an amazing talk

 I truly believe you always should give your best possible presentation.
 You owe that to your audience.
-They have decided that the best thing to do right now is to listening to you.
-It is your responsibility to make it worth for them.
+They have decided that the best thing to do right now is to listen to you.
+It is your responsibility to make it worth it for them.
 It is also a wonderful opportunity to inspire and to connect with people.
 You never know who is sitting in the audience and I have been given so many great opportunities by people coming up to me after one of my talks.
 In my experience giving presentations is one of the best ways to engage with people.

 Know your audience and make it relevant for them

-It is quite obvious that there is a huge difference between giving a talk in front of school kids and a presentation in front of your peer.
+It is quite obvious that there is a huge difference between giving a talk in front of school kids and a presentation in front of your peers.
 However, more often than not there are subtleties when it comes to different audiences.
-Knowing the background and their level of knowledge of your listeners will enable to connect with them.
+Knowing the background and their level of knowledge of your listeners will you enable to connect with them.

 "Giving a talk is not about convincing somebody.
 It's about making a connection and to inspire."